kfoxIsProgrammer/Sysc3110_Risk/README.md

 Potential Bug 1.
 Could you make sure that the attack algorithm is correct.
 I might have misunderstood the rule for risk.

 Class Cohesion isn't the best.
-RiskModel has still has the map in it's components, while the map holds the same data.
+RiskModel still has the map in it's components, while the map holds the same data.

 __Roadmap:__